lyl-xiaoliu/oneport-ui-mcp-server/README.md

 # oneport-ui-mcp-server

-A minimal [Model Context Protocol (MCP)](https://modelcontextprotocol.org/) server for Cursor integration, designed to fetch and serve component source code, demo code, and metadata from the oneport-ui (shadcn-ui) repository.
+A minimal [Model Context Protocol (MCP)](https://modelcontextprotocol.org/) server for Cursor integration, designed to fetch and serve component source code, demo code, and metadata from the oneport-ui (oneport-ui) repository.

 ---

 ## Features

 - List all UI components in the remote registry
-- Fetch component source code (from shadcn-ui registry, decoded)
+- Fetch component source code (from oneport-ui registry, decoded)
 - Fetch and extract demo code snippets for each component
 - Provide component metadata (name, path, dependencies, etc.)
 - Expose all features as MCP tools, auto-discoverable by Cursor